lennart-damen-bdr/olyslager-matching/README.md

 - `lis.xlsx`, the LIS records
 - `tecdoc.xlsx`, the TecDoc records.

 To start the matching process using a docker container, run: `docker-compose up`.
+The default command for the container is `olyslager match`.
+This command is coupled to the python-entrypoint defined in `./oly_matching/cli.py`, under the function `match`.

 If you have installed the package on your host system directly, you can run: `olyslager match` directly on the command line.
 The `olyslager match` command takes three optional arguments:
 - `--lis-path`: path to LIS excel file
 - `--tecdoc-path`: path to TecDoc excel file
 - `--output-folder`: where to store the output files (this folder must already exist)